salt-extensions/salt-extension-copier/docs/topics/publishing.md

 There are currently no included workflows for other Git hosting providers or CI systems.
 :::

-Having done all this work, now it's time to submit your Salt extension to PyPI.
+Once your Salt extension is ready, you can submit it to PyPI.

 ## 0: Prerequisites

-* Your project repository is hosted on GitHub.
+* Your project is hosted on GitHub.
-* Either it is hosted in the `salt-extensions` organization or you have set up all [required secrets](required-secrets-target) for the workflows.
+* It is either in the `salt-extensions` organization or you have set up the [required secrets](required-secrets-target).
-* You have commit rights for the hosted project repository.
+* You have commit rights to the repository.
-* You have added a git remote `upstream` to your local repository, pointing to the official repository of the Saltext via **SSH**.
+* You have added a git remote `upstream` to your local repository, pointing to the official repository via **SSH**.
+* You have followed the [first steps](first-steps-target) to setup your repository and virtual environment.
+* You have activated your virtual environment.

 Ensure your `main` branch is up to date: